 Chaylee began her nursing career in 2006 working in small and mixed veterinary practices.
 She has gained the qualification of certificate IV in veterinary nursing and has been with the WEV team since 2012.
 She enjoys all aspects of nursing, especially in the field of surgical nursing and radiography (X-Ray).
 Chaylee has a multitude of roles in the practice, from organising the vets, controlling the veterinary pharmacy and caring for all equine patients.
 She is very passionate about all aspects of equine sport and practice.
 Outside of work, Chaylee is a keen rider and is particularly fond of barrel racing.

 Tamasin joined WEV in 2018.
 She also is a local girl from Thane and has had worked in admin as well as with horses before joining us.
-Tamasin is a keen barrel racer and along with her fiance Micheal are regulars at rodeos around Australia.
-Tamaisin is the main co-ordinator of the practice as well as helping out with nursing with hospitalised cases and in the field.
+Tamasin is a keen barrel racer and along with her husband Michael are regulars at rodeos around Australia.
+Tamasin is the main co-ordinator of the practice as well as helping out with nursing with hospitalised cases and in the field

-Danielle joined the WEV team in 2016 and is currently studying a certificate IV in Veterinary Nursing.
+Danielle joined the WEV team in 2016 and has recently completed her veterinary nursing qualifications, Cert IV.
 Danielle has also studied a Bachelor of Applied Science, majoring in Equine studies at the University of Queensland, Gatton.
 Danielle loves working with animals, but has a particular interest in Equine nursing.
 Outside of work Danielle and her family breed and train Friesians focusing on classical dressage.